-Empty states are used to fill spaces when no content has been added yet, or is temporarily empty due to the nature of the feature.
 These guidelines demonstrate best practices for using the Blankslate component and designing empty states.
-If you're looking for guidelines on implementation, please refer to Primer CSS.
+If you're looking for guidelines on implementation, please refer to the Blankslate component.

 The Blankslate is made up of several elements that work together to inform the user about a feature and how to proceed forward.
 Below are the different elements of the component and how to modify them.

 The graphic can bring delight, preview an interface element, or represent the goal of the feature.
 Graphics should be placed intentionally and with thought about the intention of the content.
 Graphics also differ in meaning and appeal to the user, which is why the Blankslate component has multiple variations.
 These variations are outlined later on this page.